”None of us is as smart as all of us.” — Ken Blanchard

 - Q. “Is there a lot of competition within the team regarding, let’s say, who’s going to start.”

 - A. “A tremendous amount.
 I think it’s one of the things that is most difficult in coaching.
 When it comes down to a youngster who really wants to play and feels that he’s really good, then you have a problem.
 I don’t know exactly how to solve it except to try to lean over backward to be fair to everybody.
 And I have a rule as a coach that it’s not enough to be fair, you must appear to be fair.
 I think if you can get an individual to think that you really are concerned, you’ve got a chance to keep that youngster motivated.
 But it’s a tough job.”

-Technique # 4 – Emphasize Team Players Over Individual Results
+Technique # 4 for High-Performance Teams – Emphasize Team Players Over Individual Results

 This technique is about emphasizing the collective team over individual results.
 Beware of ball hogs.
 A ball hog can really get in the way of an effective team.
 There’s a big difference between doing your best at the expense of the team, and doing your best with the team.

 - Q. “Do you ever have a problem getting especially talented players — the “stars” — to cooperate with the team?”

 - A. “Well, I have little sympathy for those people who don’t.
 The best players have the most to gain by being cooperative.
 Football is so much a game of dependency.
 No matter how good you are, there are a lot of other people you’re going to depend on.”

 Technique # 5 for High-Performance Teams – Understand Each Individual